Introduction: buying stocks for beginners

 - Investing for the long-term: Long-term investing in the stock market has shown to be one of the finest methods to build wealth.
 Over the past 140 years, U.S. stocks averaged 10-year returns of 9.2%, with the S&P 500 actually returning 13.6% annually over the past ten years, according to the multinational investment bank Goldman Sachs.

 - Passive investing: You should avoid looking at your stocks or mutual funds after you start investing in them.
-Aim to avoid obsessively monitoring how your stocks are performing multiple times a day unless you’re attempting to defy the odds and win at day trading.
+Aim of passive investing strategies is to avoid obsessively monitoring how your stocks are performing multiple times a day unless you’re attempting to defy the odds and win at day trading.

 - Stick to the basics: The stock market is rife with complex techniques and tactics, yet some of the most successful investors have stayed true to the stock market basics.
 For the most part, this implies relying on funds for the majority of your investment portfolio and buying individual stocks only if you believe in a company’s long-term potential growth.